newlandsvalley/purescript-audiograph/README.md

 Example
 -------

 Nodes are built in reverse order, starting with the destination and moving to the sound sources.
-The reason for this is that the audiograph parser enforces a rule that a new node cannot connect to a node that has not yet been defined.
-If this proves to be unrealistic (for example if we need feedback loops) then I will relax this condition later on.
+The reason for this is that, currently, the audiograph parser enforces a rule that a new node cannot connect to a node that has not yet been defined.
+This is unrealistic because  we need to be able to represent feedback loops and will eventually be changed.

 At the moment, only four nodes are supported - an implicit __destination__ (output), __oscillator__, __biquadFilter__ and __gain__.
 For example: